pavelsaman/geo/README.md

 The API that gets queried for data is https://locationiq.com/

 Make sure you have python2 or python3 installed as well as one of the following: wget, curl, httpie.
+If you want to use autocompletion for countries (<tab><tab> after -C option), you need to have jq installed.

 # Installation Steps
 1) git clone or just get both of the .bash scripts as well as Makefile